krawaller/old-blog-backup/_source/files/posts/2015-10-29_superheroes.md

 ###The Superhero battler app

 This post presents a simple React-Redux example app.
-The aim was to have a simple example to complement the official Redux ones, that is also more portable.
+The aim was to have a small example to complement the official Redux ones, that is also more portable.
 It uses React, Redux, React-Router, React-Redux and browserify.
 And (almost) no ES6 syntax.

-Instead of the venerable ToDo, the app is a simple "game" where superheroes battle it out until there is only one left standing:
+Instead of the venerable ToDo, the app is a tiny "game" where superheroes battle it out until there's only one left standing:

 <iframe src="http://blog.krawaller.se/riastart2015/" style="height:500px;width:100%"></iframe>